-- The Clinic Unit for Research was initially a small facility located on the UVRI main campus as one of the sources of many clinical specimens for arbovirology and General virology research from willing human volunteers.
-It contributed to virus discovery studies.
+- The Clinic Unit for Research was initially a small facility located on the UVRI main campus as one of the sources of many clinical specimens for arbovirology and general virology research from willing human volunteers.
 It started providing basic preventive and curative health services to UVRI staff members, including pre-exposure vaccination against yellow fever and hepatitis B infections.
 With the advent of HIV/AIDS, the clinic soon started research on the epidemic.

 The Unit conducts and supports health research to contribute to the mission of UVRI; and provides basic preventive, promotional and curative health services to research volunteers, staff and the neighbouring research community.
 This clinic serves as a health centre II under Entebbe Health Sub-District.

 The Clinical Unit for Research previously UVRI Clinic conducts applied research on viral infectious diseases.
 The mandate of the unit includes:

 • Providing basic essential clinical care to the research volunteers

 • Providing basic clinical services to staff and the immediate family members